ucr-rhic/ucr-rhic.github.io/how-tos/generate_keys.md

 	- This is normal since your laptop is displaying using the 'SHA256' standard instead of the *md5* standard.
 To see the *md5* standard run the command `ssh-keygen -lf key.pub -E md5`
 		- [Command Ref](https://superuser.com/questions/929566/sha256-ssh-fingerprint-given-by-the-client-but-only-md5-fingerprint-known-for-se)

 7. Copy the key fingerprint value from the output above.
-To upload the key, browse to [RCF key upload](https://web.racf.bnl.gov/Facility/SshKeys/UploadSshKey.php)
+To upload the key, browse to [SDCC new key upload](https://web.racf.bnl.gov/Facility/SshKeys/UploadSshKey.php)
 	+ In order to view the form, you will be prompted for your Kerberos user name and password.

 8. Click the Browse button, and in the dialog box, navigate to your .ssh directory (or the directory in which your public key file is stored).
 If your browser does not display hidden directories (ones that begin with a period), then you will have to type in or cut and paste the name of the public key file into the dialog box.
 Enter the full name of the public key file (as displayed in output earlier), including the path and the .pub file extension (if you copy and paste the name or path, take care to leave off the period at the end of the line with the public key file name).